chips-blockchain/bet/docs/verus_migration/id_creation_process.md

   "vout": 0
 }
 ```
 Here in the above example the primaryaddress `RGgmpgoQcnptWEshhuhg3jGkYiotvLnswN` is belongs to the dealer, i.e `sg777_d`, so once after the creation of dealer ID now the dealer can update it with the information specific to it.
+Once the dealer gets registered it can make a request to register table names, all the table names should end with `_t` and dealer can request to register as many table names as it can and each registration of the table name costs a nominal fee to the dealer.
+When RA creates the table IDs, it gives the revoke/recovery authority on tables to the dealer.
+When players send the join request to the table, dealer process that request and add the players address to the primaryaddress of the table and during the game players updates the table with the game info they undergo.

 ### Dealer Contentmultimap Update
 When the bet node starts as a dealer, it reads the information from `verus_dealer.ini` and update this information to the dealer contentmultimap.
 Basically here in this configuration file the dealer mention its ID and the information about the tables its hosting.
 Right now we limit our discussion to one dealer hosting one table.